tsipkens/atems/README.md

 The set of available methods is summarized below.

-#### seg
+#### A general segmenter: seg

-This is a general, multipurpose wrapper function that tries several of the other methods listed here in sequence, prompting the user after each attempt.
-This allow for refinement of the output from the *k*-means and Otsu-based methods discussed below.
+The `agg.seg` function is a general, multipurpose wrapper function that attempts several methods listed here in sequence, prompting the user after each attempt.
+This includes an allowance to refine output from the fully automated *k*-means and Otsu-based methods discussed below, using a manual thresholding of small regions of the image.

 #### seg_kmeans